kevingtz/ironclad-sre-demo/docs/STAGE1C-DOCUMENTATION.md

 - **Error Reduction**: Automated validation prevents mistakes
 - **Knowledge Sharing**: Self-documenting Makefile

-### Next Steps (Etapa 2)
+### Next Steps (Stage 2)

-Con esta base sólida, la Etapa 2 puede enfocarse en:
+With this solid foundation, Stage 2 can focus on:

 1. **Kubernetes Manifests**: Deploy production-ready configurations
 2. **Monitoring Stack**: Prometheus + Grafana dashboards
 3. **CI/CD Integration**: Automated testing and deployment
 4. **Frontend Development**: Complete full-stack experience

-La arquitectura actual está **preparada para escala** y demuestra los principios SRE que Ironclad valora para su infraestructura crítica de contratos.
+The current architecture is **ready for scale** and demonstrates the SRE principles that Ironclad values for their critical contract infrastructure.

 ---

-*Esta documentación representa la evolución de un demo técnico a una implementación de producción que equilibra simplicidad con robustez, demostrando excelencia en ingeniería SRE.*
+*This documentation represents the evolution of a technical demo to a production implementation that balances simplicity with robustness, demonstrating excellence in SRE engineering.*